sherief/fallout2-ce/README.md

 - **Tablets**: Set these values to logical resolution of your device, for example iPad Pro 11 is 1668x2388 (pixels), but it's logical resolution is 834x1194 (points).
 - **Mobile phones**: Set height to 480, calculate width according to your device screen (aspect) ratio, for example Samsung S21 is 20:9 device, so the width should be 480 * 20 / 9 = 1067.

 In time this stuff will receive in-game interface, right now you have to do it manually.
+For a sample f2_res.ini configuration file, containing all currently working settings use this link: [f2_res.ini](https://raw.githubusercontent.com/fallout2-ce/fallout2-ce/refs/heads/mainmenu/files/f2_res.ini)

+*Note*: use of the IFACE_BAR settings requires the f2_res.dat file, which contains graphical assets.
+Various versions are available, but one compatible with the above f2_res.ini be found here: [f2_res.dat](https://github.com/fallout2-ce/fallout2-ce/raw/refs/heads/mainmenu/files/f2_res.dat)

 The third configuration file is `ddraw.ini` (part of Sfall).
 There are dozens of options that adjust or override engine behaviour and gameplay mechanics.
 This file is intended for modders and advanced users.
 Currently only a small subset of these settings are actually implemented.
 For high res configs, the following is recommended:
 ```[Main]
 HiResMode=1
 ```
+For a sample ddraw.ini configuration file, containing all currently working settings use this link: [ddraw.ini](https://raw.githubusercontent.com/fallout2-ce/fallout2-ce/refs/heads/mainmenu/files/ddraw.ini)

 ## Contributing

 Integrating Sfall goodies is the top priority.
 Quality of life updates are OK too.
 Please no large scale refactorings at this time as we need to reconcile changes from Reference Edition, which will make this process slow and error-prone.
 In any case open up an issue with your suggestion or to notify other people that something is being worked on.

-### Intergrating Sfall
+### Integrating Sfall

 There are literally hundreds if not thousands of fixes and features in sfall.
 I guess not all of them are needed in Community Edition, but for the sake of compatibility with big mods out there, let's integrate them all.